 Since the Act was last reviewed in 2012, with amendments coming into effect in 2015, the ministry is looking to revise the Act to ensure its relevance and to enhance its coverage.

 Among the areas under review, the ministry is inviting feedback on whether core provisions stipulated under the Act such as public holiday and sick leave entitlements, salary payment, allowable deductions and redress for wrongful dismissal should be extended to all employees.
-These provisions cover all employees except managers and executives earning more than S$4,500 monthly and domestic workers, public servants and seafarers.
+These provisions cover all employees except managers and executives earning more than S$4,500 monthly, as well as domestic workers, public servants and seafarers (see amendment note).

 The MOM is also inviting views on revising the salary thresholds related to non-workmen earning monthly salaries of up to S$2,500, and workmen earning up to S$4,500.
 Such worker classes are considered more vulnerable, and aside from the core provisions, receive additional protection related to time-based provisions such as annual leave, hours of work, overtime pay and rest days.